 The risk factor here pretty much centers around your invitees.
 Do you really know everywhere your friends have been over the past two weeks?
 One thing you can do to make this safer is eat outside.

 Campgrounds are reopening and you love the idea of getting out of town.
 You make a reservation for your family and head out to a spot in the woods.
 You camp in a tent, only eat food you brought with you and spend most of the day hiking on empty trails.
 Everyone in your family is using plenty of hand sanitizer, but it’s hard to convince the kids to keep their masks on for any extended period of time.

 If you can maintain social distancing at the campground, the rest of this is pretty low risk.
 Don’t sweat about making the kids wear masks when you’re alone on the trail.

-When the bus arrives, you board through the back and tap your Clipper card to pay.
+When the bus arrives, you board through the back.
 You see an empty seat that seems about 6 feet away from the few other riders on board, but the bus starts moving and you have to grab hold of the railing as you make your way toward the seat.
 You’re not wearing gloves, but you (and all other riders) are wearing a mask.
 You ride for 15 minutes and have to pull the cord to indicate your stop before getting off.